Towson Tigers football: Division II (1979–1986)

-The Tiger's debut Division II game was against cross town rival Morgan State.
+The Tigers' debut Division II game was against crosstown rival Morgan State.
 The Bears won 34–7 in front of an over capacity crowd of 6,311.
-The following week, the Tigers upset I-AA Maine by a score of 13–7.
+The following week, the Tigers upset Division I-AA Maine by a score of 13–7.
 This would be the start of a nine-game winning streak that would leave the Tigers with a 9–1 record on the season.

 The 1982 season saw the Tigers establishing themselves as a Division II power in the East.
 With quarterback Joe Anderson at the helm, the school ran a high powered passing game that lead to a 7–4 season, including the school's first wins over Morgan State and Bucknell.

-The 1983 season saw a stellar defense that only allowed 5.8 points per game, a stat that lead all Division II teams.
+The 1983 season saw a stellar defense that only allowed 5.8 points per game, a stat that led all Division II teams.
 The Tigers went 10–1 which earned them their first playoff bid in Division II.
-In their first D-II playoff game, the Tigers would lose to the eventual national champion North Dakota State Bison in Fargo, ND.
+In their first Division II playoff game, the Tigers would lose to the eventual national champion North Dakota State Bison in Fargo, ND.
 The team was honored as the ECAC Division II Team of the Year while also winning the Lambert Award as the top Division II team in the East.
 Coach Albert was named as Kodak Region 3 "Coach of the Year".

 The 1984 season saw similar success, with the team fighting to a 7–0 start to the season.
 The year ended with an 8–3 record with two of the losses coming from Division I-AA opponents.
 In the Tigers second Division II playoff appearance, the team beat Norfolk State 31–21 in the first round.
 In the semi-final, the Tigers would lose to the eventual national champions for the second straight year, falling 45–3 to Troy.

 The Tigers opened 1985 with the 100th victory in school history, a 28–10 win over Shepherd.
 The Tigers also extended their regular season winning streak against Division II teams to 20 until a tie with Indiana (Pa.)
 21–21.
-Despite finishing the season at 7-2-1 and not earning a playoff berth, the team managed to end the season ranked 10th in the nation.
+Despite finishing the season at 7–2–1 and not earning a playoff berth, the team managed to end the season ranked No. 10 in the nation.

 The 1986 season was then Towson's last season that they would play in Division II.
 After finishing the regular season at 8–3–1, the Tigers would make the playoffs for the third time in four years.
 Their year and time in Division II would end with a 31–0 loss to Central State (OH) in the first round.